mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 enter key areas and functions difficult.
 This is intended to act as a ward against hijacking but also serves as a strong security system.
-Any skill check made to gain unauthorised entry to the ship’s computer or any restricted area suffers a negative DM equal to double the Anti-Hijack’s software score.
+Any skill check made to gain unauthorised entry to the ship's computer or any restricted area suffers a negative DM equal to double the Anti-Hijack's software score.

 Software Bandwidth TL Cost
 Anti-Hijack/1 2 TL11 MCr6